 Business entities in Vietnam

-Because of the dynamism of the Vietnamese economy, Vietnam business setup has become an appealing option for many multinationals.
+Due to the dynamism of the Vietnamese economy, setting up a business in Vietnam has become an appealing option for many multinationals.
 However, entrepreneurs should be prepared for inconsistent regulations, bureaucratic challenges and licensing delays.
-Healy Consultants will assist our Clients with incorporating the optimal corporate structure for their company: there are several ways of doing business in Vietnam, the most common being the setting up of a limited liability company.
-In some industries still restricted to investment by foreigners, our Clients may however be required to setup a joint venture company with a Vietnamese shareholder.
-Our corporate Clients may also open a representative office in Vietnam, or even a branch if they are already ready to expand to this Southeast Asian market.
+Healy Consultants Group PLC will assist our Clients with incorporating the optimal corporate structure for their Vietnam company: there are several ways of doing business in Vietnam, the most common being the setting up of a limited liability company.
+Some of the industries are still restricted to investment by foreigners.
+However, our Clients might be required to setup a joint venture company with a Vietnamese shareholder for setting up a company in Vietnam.
+Our corporate Clients may also setup company in Vietnam as a representative office, or even a branch, if they are willing to expand to the Southeast Asian market.